gregnordin/jupyter_notebook_to_revealjs_slideshow/README.md

 - In each cell, select what type of slide or slide element you want it to be (or set to _Skip_ so it doesn't show up in slideshow)
 - To run the slideshow live, click the _Enter/Exit Live Reveal Slideshow_ button just to the right of the _Cell Toolbar_ dropdown menu at the top of the notebook
     - Slides that are taller than a page cannot be scrolled.
 Why??
+    - I have not yet tested executing code during a slideshow
 - To create a static reveal.js slideshow execute
     - `jupyter nbconvert --to slides <notebook filename>`
         - Creates the reveal.js slideshow html file